-Our ethical trading work is wide ranging, multi-layered and involves many different stakeholders.
-We have a number of ongoing areas of activity, the vast majority of which have seen progress this year.
+Our ethical trading work is wide ranging, multi-layered and involves different stakeholders.
+We have a number of on-going areas of activity, many of which have seen good progress this year.

 - Code of Conduct Guidebook

 We do not own or operate factories and Arcadia Group is rarely dominant in an individual factory.
 We have strong working relationships with our network of international suppliers, 57% of which have been with us for three years or more.
 Arcadia goods are currently manufactured in 1,034 factories through 679 suppliers.
 Our top 20 suppliers provide 45% of our goods.

 This year Arcadia products were made in 53 countries worldwide, although our top ten sourcing countries accounted for 91% and the top five for 73% of the goods we sold.
 These top five countries were China, Turkey, Romania, India and Vietnam.